-In accordance with Chapter 10.550, Rules of the Auditor General, we have also issued our report dated February 14, 2023, on our examination of compliance with requirements of Section 218.415, Florida Statutes.
-The purpose of that report is to describe the scope of our examination and the issuance of an opinion on the City of Auburndale, Florida's compliance with requirements of Section 218.415, Florida Statutes.
+In accordance with Chapter 10.550, Rules of the Auditor General, we have also issued our report dated February 15, 2024, on our examination of compliance with requirements of Section 218.415, Florida Statutes.
+The purpose of that report is to describe the scope of our examination and the issuance of an opinion on the City's compliance with requirements of Section 218.415, Florida Statutes.